 Tip: Pet supplies are included in our printable RV packing list here.

-Remember to check that where you camp at is a dog-friendly place because a lot of private campgrounds have various pet policies.
+Remember to check that where you camp is a dog-friendly place because a lot of private campgrounds have various pet policies.

 At the campgrounds, you will see many people have a small fence or play yard set up for the dogs.
-Some campgrounds allow this and others the dogs will need to stay on the leash.
+Some campgrounds allow this and in others, the dogs will need to stay on the leash.

 We chose a pet-friendly campground in Coeur d’Alene over others because my mom wanted to bring her German Shepherd to visit.
 Most of the private campgrounds in the area did not allow German Shepherds.

 11. Don’t Forget the First Aid Kit